List of people who have crossed Canada on foot

-This is a list of people who have walked across Canada from the east coast to the west coast or vice versa.
+This is a list of people who have walked or run across Canada from the east coast to the west coast or vice versa.
 Walking or running across Canada has long been pursued as a way to seek notoriety or bring publicity to social causes.

 1921 Halifax Herald Coast to Coast Race

 This was an informal race across Canada fueled by the Halifax Herald newspaper.
-In 1921, Jack Behan and his son, Clifford, of Dartmouth, NS, Jennie and Frank Dill (husband and wife) of Windsor, NS, and Charles Burkman of Whitewood, SK, all walked from Halifax, NS to Vancouver, BC.
+In 1921, Jack Behan and his son Clifford of Dartmouth, Nova Scotia; husband and wife Frank and Jennie Dill of Windsor, Nova Scotia; and Charles Burkman of Whitewood, Saskatchewan, all walked from Halifax, Nova Scotia, to Vancouver, British Columbia.
 In order of arrival in Vancouver, the Behans completed the walk in 136 days, the Dills in 134 days, and Burkman in 139 days.
 Although the Behans were the first to reach Vancouver, the Dills did not leave until seven days after the Behans began their walk.
-This trek was followed-up by the Behans and Dills attempting a race from Montreal, QC to Halifax.
+This trek was followed-up by the Behans and Dills attempting a race from Montreal, Quebec to Halifax.

+Jackson Charron-Okerlund

+Jackson Charron-Okerlund (CrossCanadaJax) ran across Canada to raise money for cancer research.
+He began his journey on 6 March 2023 from the Terry Fox memorial in St. John's, Newfoundland, and completed his 7,000-kilometre, 160-day trek on 12 August in Port Coquitlam, British Columbia.
+Charron-Okerlund live-streamed his run on social media and raised more than $100,000 CAD.